Swimming pool with a heart for the city

 Sustainability was also a key cornerstone of this design.
 The use of renewable energy sources and co-generation saves energy, and a rainwater recovery system reduces water consumption.

-When you gather so many people, the noise level rises.
-Therefore, the acoustics was high on the agenda.
+When you gather so many people, the noise level rises – so swimming pool acoustics were a top priority.
 They opted for Rockfon Pallas acoustic ceiling islands.
 They’re flexible and are placed above the baths with a special corrosion-resistant suspension system to prevent annoying reverberation and contribute to light reflection.

 The changing rooms are equipped with Rockfon(r) Hydroclean(TM) ceiling panels as they’re highly water-repellent and specially treated surface ideally for damp rooms and the easy hygiene.